96armen/website-theme/content/event/presentation2/index.md

   # postcode: '94305'
   # country: United States

-summary: My talk at the virtual conference ExSoCal 2020
+summary: My talk at AAS 240
-abstract: 'Exomoons may play an important role in determining the habitability of worlds outside of our solar system.
-They can stabilize conditions, alter the climate by breaking tidal locking with the parent star, drive tidal heating, and perhaps even host life themselves.
-However, the ability of an exoplanet to sustain an exomoon depends on complex tidal interactions.
-Motivated by this, we make use of simplified tidal lag models to follow the evolution of the separations and orbital and rotational periods in planet, star, and moon systems.
-We apply these models to known exoplanet systems to assess the potential for these exoplanets to host exomoons.
-We find that there are at least 36 systems in which an exoplanet in the habitable zone may host an exomoon for longer than one gigayear.
-This includes Kepler-1625b, an exoplanet with an exomoon candidate, which we determine would be able to retain a Neptune-sized moon for longer than a Hubble time.
-These results may help provide potential targets for future observation.
-In many cases, there remains considerable uncertainty in the composition of specific exoplanets.
-We show the detection (or not) of an exomoon would provide an important constraint on the planet structure due to differences in their tidal response.'
+abstract: 'Exomoons can play an important role in finding habitable worlds outside of our solar system.
+They stabilize climates, break a planet's tidal locking to the parent star, and possibly host life themselves.
+Because the stability and lifetime of moons around exoplanets depend on complex tidal interactions, we use simplified tidal lag models to assess the ability of known exoplanets to retain moons.
+This includes the exomoon candidates around Kepler-1625 b and Kepler-1708 b, which we use to constrain the host planets' interior structures by determining tidal dissipation rates.
+Similar analysis can be used for exomoons discovered in the future to probe exoplanet interior properties.
+For exoplanetary systems where a second moon around the planet would be stable, the two moons can orbit in mean-motion resonance, allowing for orbital dynamics that give rise to significant tidal heating.
+We explore how this heating can be used in indirect methods like secondary eclipses and sodium outgassing for possible exomoon detection.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.